ConveyorLabs/smart-contracts/QSP_Checklist.md

 ### Resolution Details
 This issue has been resolved by subtracting the `amountOutInWeth` by the beaconReward after the cap has been computer.
 Along with this we decided to remove the maxBeaconReward for all order types except stoplosses.

+- ConveyorExecutor.sol#L267-275
+- ConveyorExecutor.sol#403-417

 ## QSP-19_1
 `TaxedTokenLimitOrderExecution._executeTokenToWethTaxedSingle()`: The function calls the `_executeTokenToWethOrder()` function on L133 and the `_executeTokenToWethOrder() `function will return `uint256(amountOutWeth - (beaconReward + conveyorReward))` (L192) as the `amountOut`.
 The `amountOut` is the final amount transferred to the order's owner.
 Later on L148-150, the raw `beaconReward` is capped to the `maxBeaconReward`.
 The difference will be left and locked in the contract.

 ### Resolution
 The contract architecture change from batch execution to linear execution remvoved the need for a TaxedTokenLimitOrderExecution contract.
 A single taxed order from Token -> WETH will now be executed by the contract `LimitOrderExecutor#L52` within the function `executeTokenToWethOrders`.
 The resolution to the locked beacon reward issue within the function is addressed in **QSP-19_6**.

+- ConveyorExecutor.sol#L267-275
+- ConveyorExecutor.sol#403-417

 ## QSP-19_2
 `TaxedTokenLimitOrderExecution._executeTokenToTokenTaxedSingle()`: The function calls `_executeTokenToTokenOrder().` The raw `beaconReward` will also be part of the deduction in `_executeTokenToTokenOrder()` (L357): `amountInWethToB = amountIn - (beaconReward + conveyorReward)`.
 The `maxBeaconReward` cap is applied later, and the difference will be left locked in the contract.
 ### Resolution
 The contract architecture change from batch execution to linear execution remvoved the need for a TaxedTokenLimitOrderExecution contract.
-A single taxed order from Token -> Token will now be executed by the contract `LimitOrderExecutor#L220` within the function `executeTokenToTokenOrders`.
+A single taxed order from Token -> Token will now be executed by the contract within the function `executeTokenToTokenOrders`.
 The resolution to the locked beacon reward issue within the function is addressed in **QSP-19_4**.
+- ConveyorExecutor.sol#L267-275
+- ConveyorExecutor.sol#403-417

 ## QSP-19_3
 TokenToTokenLimitOrderExecution._executeTokenToTokenSingle(): The function calls the _executeTokenToTokenOrder().
 The raw beaconReward will be deducted when calculating the amountInWethToB.
 Later in _executeTokenToTokenSingle(), the maxBeaconReward is applied to the beaconReward.
 The difference between the beaconReward and maxBeaconReward will be left in the contract.

 ### Resolution
 This function has been removed as it is no longer needed with a linear execution contract architecture.
-A single order from Token-> Token will now be executed by the contract `LimitOrderExecutor#L220` within the function `executeTokenToTokenOrders`.
+A single order from Token-> Token will now be executed by the contract within the function `executeTokenToTokenOrders`.
 The resolution to the locked beacon reward issue within the function is addressed in **QSP-19_4**.
+- ConveyorExecutor.sol#L267-275
+- ConveyorExecutor.sol#403-417

 ## QSP-19_4
 `TokenToTokenLimitOrderExecution._executeTokenToTokenBatchOrders()`: The function calls `_executeTokenToTokenBatch()`.
 In the `_executeTokenToTokenBatch()` function, the raw `beaconReward` is deducted when calculating the `amountInWethToB`.
 Later in the `_executeTokenToTokenBatchOrders()` function, the `maxBeaconReward` is applied to the `totalBeaconReward`.
 The difference between the `totalBeaconReward` and `maxBeaconReward` will be left in the contract.
 ### Resolution
-The function `TokenToTokenLimitOrderExecution._executeTokenToTokenBatchOrders()` has been replaced with `LimitOrderExecutor#L222executeTokenToTokenOrders()` as a result of changing to a linear execution architecture.
-The function similarly calculates the `maxBeaconReward` `#L256-257` and calls `_executeTokenToTokenOrder#L278` passing in the capped beacon reward.
+The function `TokenToTokenLimitOrderExecution._executeTokenToTokenBatchOrders()` has been replaced with `executeTokenToTokenOrders()` as a result of changing to a linear execution architecture.
+The function similarly calculates the `maxBeaconReward` and calls `_executeTokenToTokenOrder` passing in the capped beacon reward.

 #### Case Token-Token.)
-The function calls `_executeSwapTokenToWethOrder#L329` and returns the `amountInWethToB` decremented by the `maxBeaconReward` if instantiated.
-The fix can be referenced at `LimitOrderExecutor#L190-217`.
+The function calls `_executeSwapTokenToWethOrder` and returns the `amountInWethToB` decremented by the `maxBeaconReward` if instantiated.
 #### Case WETH-Token.)
 Since WETH is the input token no swap is needed.
-The function `_executeTokenToTokenOrder#L341` calls `transferTokensToContract` and decrements the value `amountInWethToB` by the `maxBeaconReward` if instantiated.
-The fix can be referenced in `LimitOrderExecutor#L341-363`.
+The function `_executeTokenToTokenOrder` calls `transferTokensToContract` and decrements the value `amountInWethToB` by the `maxBeaconReward` if instantiated.

+- ConveyorExecutor.sol#L267-275
+- ConveyorExecutor.sol#403-417

 ## QSP-19_5
 `TokenToWethLimitOrderExecution._executeTokenToWethSingle()`: The function calls `_executeTokenToWethOrder()`.
 The `_executeTokenToWethOrder()` will deduct the raw `beaconReward` when returning the `amountOut` value.
 Later, the `_executeTokenToWethSingle()` function caps the `beaconReward` to `maxBeaconReward`.
 The difference between the `beaconReward` and `maxBeaconReward` will be left in the contract.

 ### Resolution
 This function has been removed as it is no longer needed with a linear execution contract architecture.
-A single order from Token-> WETH will now be executed by the contract `LimitOrderExecutor#L52` within the function `executeTokenToWethOrders`.
+A single order from Token-> WETH will now be executed by the contract `LimitOrderExecutor` within the function `executeTokenToWethOrders`.
 The resolution to the locked beacon reward issue within the function is addressed in **QSP-19_6**.

+- ConveyorExecutor.sol#L267-275
+- ConveyorExecutor.sol#403-417

 ## QSP-19_6
 `TokenToWethLimitOrderExecution._executeTokenToWethBatchOrders()`: The function calls the `_executeTokenToWethBatch()` function.
 The `_executeTokenToWethBatch()` will deduct the raw `beaconReward` when returning the `amountOut` value.
 Later, the `_executeTokenToWethBatchOrders()` function caps the `totalBeaconReward` to `maxBeaconReward`.
 The difference between the `totalBeaconReward` and `maxBeaconReward` will be left in the contract.

 ### Resolution

 The function `TokenToWethLimitOrderExecution._executeTokenToWethBatchOrders()` is no longer used with the changes to a simpler linear execution architecture.
-All orders from Token -> Weth will now be executed at the top level by `LimitOrderExecutor#L52executeTokenToWethOrders`.
-This function calculates the `maxBeaconReward` `LimitOrderExecutor#L72` and calls `_executeTokenToWethOrder#L97` passing in the `maxBeaconReward` as a parameter. `_executeTokenToWethOrder` calls `_executeSwapTokenToWethOrder#L141` with the `maxBeaconReward` as a parameter and the returned `amountOutWeth` value is decremented by the `beaconReward` after the `beaconReward` has been capped.
+All orders from Token -> Weth will now be executed at the top level by `executeTokenToWethOrders`.
+This function calculates the `maxBeaconReward` `LimitOrderExecutor` and calls `_executeTokenToWethOrder` passing in the `maxBeaconReward` as a parameter. `_executeTokenToWethOrder` calls `_executeSwapTokenToWethOrder` with the `maxBeaconReward` as a parameter and the returned `amountOutWeth` value is decremented by the `beaconReward` after the `beaconReward` has been capped.
 The fix can be referenced at

-`ConveyorExecutor#L476`
 ```solidity
         ///@notice Calculate the conveyorReward and executor reward.
         (conveyorReward, beaconReward) = ConveyorFeeMath.calculateReward(